elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-are-the-primary-functions-of-arp-in-a-network-and-how-does-it-resolve-ipv4-addresses-to-mac-addresses.md

 url: /learn/computer-science/questions/what-are-the-primary-functions-of-arp-in-a-network-and-how-does-it-resolve-ipv4-addresses-to-mac-addresses
 score: -1.0
 related_article1:
-    id: 165799
+    id: 165797
-    title: What are the main differences between static and dynamic routing, and how do they impact network management?
+    title: >-
+        How does a host determine whether to send a packet to a local or remote host, and what role does the default gateway play in this process?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-main-differences-between-static-and-dynamic-routing-and-how-do-they-impact-network-management
+    url: /learn/computer-science/questions/how-does-a-host-determine-whether-to-send-a-packet-to-a-local-or-remote-host-and-what-role-does-the-default-gateway-play-in-this-process
 related_article2:
-    id: 165794
+    id: 165789
+    title: >-
-    title: What are the primary limitations of IPv4, and how do they affect network performance?
+        What are the basic operations of the network layer, and how do they contribute to data transmission?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-primary-limitations-of-ipv4-and-how-do-they-affect-network-performance
+    url: /learn/computer-science/questions/what-are-the-basic-operations-of-the-network-layer-and-how-do-they-contribute-to-data-transmission
 related_article3:
-    id: 165790
+    id: 165796
-    title: How does IP encapsulation ensure consistency between IPv4 and IPv6 packets?
+    title: >-
+        What are the significant fields in the IPv6 packet header, and how do they contribute to efficient packet handling?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-does-ip-encapsulation-ensure-consistency-between-ipv4-and-ipv6-packets
+    url: /learn/computer-science/questions/what-are-the-significant-fields-in-the-ipv6-packet-header-and-how-do-they-contribute-to-efficient-packet-handling
 related_article4:
-    id: 165798
+    id: 165789
-    title: What information is typically displayed in a host's routing table, and why is it important for network communication?
+    title: >-
+        What are the basic operations of the network layer, and how do they contribute to data transmission?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-information-is-typically-displayed-in-a-hosts-routing-table-and-why-is-it-important-for-network-communication
-related_article5:
-    id: 165797
-    title: How does a host determine whether to send a packet to a local or remote host, and what role does the default gateway play in this process?
-    subject: Computer Science
-    url: /learn/computer-science/questions/how-does-a-host-determine-whether-to-send-a-packet-to-a-local-or-remote-host-and-what-role-does-the-default-gateway-play-in-this-process
+    url: /learn/computer-science/questions/what-are-the-basic-operations-of-the-network-layer-and-how-do-they-contribute-to-data-transmission
 ---

 &nbsp;